Bridges to Health Home and Community-Based Medicaid Waiver Program for Children in Foster Care (B2H)

 Children must be:

-- Under the age of 21 years
+• Under the age of 21 years.

-- In the care and custody of a Local Social Services District (LDSS) or the Office of Child and Family Services (OCFS)
+• In the care and custody of a Local Social Services District (LDSS) or the Office of Child and Family Services (OCFS).

-- Have significant mental health, developmental disabilities, or health care needs, and
+• Have significant mental health, developmental disabilities, or health care needs, and

-- Require an institutional level of care.
+• Require a medical institutional level of care.

 Description